Polycademy/Dragoon/README.md

 Router.php is a master middleware which calls in the other middleware.
 Loader.php is the IOC that bootstraps all modules, libraries and most importantly controllers.

+Loader is the IOC that registers all the necessary controllers and modules.
+The Kernel needs to the Loader so it can build up a stack of middleware. (pre middle and post middle) The Router needs to the Kernel so it rout any URL paths to the controller, while running through the middleware stack(A, B, C) -> Controller -> stack(X, Y, Z)